ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/designing-theoveranalyzed.md

 ## Things Got Hairy

 I had been wanting to make a few changes to the way my posts behaved.
 For instance, I wanted an arrow (→) to follow the title on Linked posts, and I also wanted a permalink (∞) to follow the the Linked post's date.
 There didn't seem to be a way to do that from within the Configuration section.
-I looked around for some ideas, and found a [post](http://duner.webfactional.com/blog/squarespace-permalinks) discussing the <code>{.passthrough}</code> string.
+I looked around for some ideas, and found a [post](http://duner.webfactional.com/blog/squarespace-permalinks) discussing the `{.passthrough}` string.
 That post offered a great solution, but the author noted that the string was only exposed to Squarespace users with the Developer Platform turned on.

 Huh.
-I had heard on a podcast[^5] that Squarespace had a Developer Platform.
+I had heard on a podcast[^hp] that Squarespace had a [Developer Platform](http://developers.squarespace.com).
 Interesting.
-I wondered what that was all about, so I visited the Developer landing page.
+I wondered what that was all about, so I visited the developer landing page.
 It seemed pretty straightforward?

 That is, until I got to the [part](http://developers.squarespace.com/initial-setup/) that mentioned [Git](https://en.wikipedia.org/wiki/Git_(software)) and [SFTP](https://en.wikipedia.org/wiki/SFTP).

 Uh, no thanks.

 I had used GitHub a bit last year when I was [contributing](https://github.com/andreaslarsen/habesha/issues?q=is%3Aissue+is%3Aclosed) to a [repository](https://github.com/andreaslarsen/habesha) that contained jailbreak icon themes.
 I would find the BundleID for the app that needed theming, as well as the filenames of the icon sources.
-I would then find the iTunes Artwork using this [site,](http://bendodson.com/code/itunes-artwork-finder/index.html)[^6] and then parse all that information into a new Issue for the designer to make the icons for the theme.
+I would then find the iTunes Artwork using this [site,](http://bendodson.com/code/itunes-artwork-finder/index.html)[^bd] and then parse all that information into a new Issue for the designer to make the icons for the theme.
 Finally, I would use AFC to transfer to my iOS device, via USB, the themed icon sources to their respective folders in the app bundle and insure that they were showing up properly.

 But the idea of using Git or SFTP seemed to require much more nerd knowledge than I had at the time.